*This recipe was previously published on Simple Green Moms. We’ve updated and expanded the post on 7/11/20 to make it even better for our readers!

 - Peel and mash avocado with the lime juice, salt and pepper.

-- Spread avocado evenly on each slice of toast then top each with a fried eggs and additional seasonings you prefer.
+- Spread avocado evenly on each slice of toast then top each with a fried egg and any additional seasonings you prefer.
 Serve immediately.